junko5/salarypredict/README.md

 ■For model creation, data from the Comprehensive Portal of Government Statistics was used:<br>
 https://www.e-stat.go.jp/
+*Note that the model has been removed and published here.

 ■Technology used:<br>
 Scikit-learn was used to generate the predictive model.<br>